 In 2013, the Mashall Plan was initiated and the OVP was formed in response to one of the City's worse years of violent crime.
 Since that year, violent crime in Stockton has not returned to pre-2013 levels.
-Homicides in Stockton have significantly decreased over the past decade, with 2020 seeing a 21% reduction compared to 2012, thanks to initiatives like Measure A, which supports the Police Department, violence prevention, and bankruptcy recovery.
+Homicides in Stockton have significantly decreased over the past decade, with 2021 seeing a 45% reduction compared to 2012, thanks to initiatives like Measure A, which supports the Police Department, violence prevention, and bankruptcy recovery.
 While these efforts have improved community safety, ongoing investment is essential to ensure Stockton's continued progress toward a safer and thriving city.
+Calendar year 2020 was an outlier year due to the Covid-19 pandemic.